ympan0508/Argos-Data-Analysis/README.md

 Argos follows a **Plan-Operate-Summarize paradigm**, including:

 1. **Planner:** Decomposes complex tasks into smaller actions and orchestrates workflow.
-2. **Operator:** Performs computation and visualization, interacting with data and generating insights.
+2. **Operator:** Performs computation and visualization, interacting with data and producing execution outputs.
+3. **Summarizer:** Derives insights from code execution or dissects the underlying causes of execution errors.

-3. **Summarizer:** Compiles generated insights into a cohesive report, ensuring interpretability.
+Finally, the generated insights will be compiled into a cohesive report, enhancing clarity and interpretability.

 ## Experiment